How to carry a chihuahua and other dogs

 - Never lift your dog by pulling their front legs.

-- Consider checking your dog’s minerals levels.
-Muscles and the back often reflect deficiencies and toxicity
+- Consider checking your dog’s mineral levels.
+The muscles and back often reflect deficiencies and toxicity.

-- A well-nourished body has much greater capacity to recover.
-An all-natural, raw or cooked diet is preferred
+- A well-nourished body has a much greater capacity to recover.
+A natural raw or cooked diet is preferred.

 - Give your dog all-natural essentials to ensure proper muscle function and muscle fiber regeneration.
-The body needs all the building blocks to function properly and soil minerals and nutrients are severely depleted in our food.
+The body needs all the building blocks to function properly, and minerals and nutrients are severely depleted in our soil and food.
 The right supplements will make a huge difference in your dog's ability to recover from injuries.
-Avoid cheap synthetic products
+Avoid cheap synthetic products.

 - Visit an experienced chiropractor and physiotherapist (physical therapist) to check the spine.

-- Take your dog for daily one to two-hour dog walks.
-The stronger your dog is, the less likely they will suffer from back pain
+- Take your dog for daily one to two-hour walks.
+The stronger your dog is, the less likely they will suffer from back pain.